-Here are 3 simple steps to help you on that journey.
+Here are 3 simple steps to help find your passion

 - What are some things you really want to do before you die (aka your bucket list)?

-- What did you do in the past week that you enjoyed, and want to do more of?
+- Which activities did you do in the past week that you enjoyed, and want to do more of?

 - What did you do in the past week that you hated doing, and want less of in your life?

-- What’s your ideal, perfect day?
+- Describe your ideal, perfect day.
 What are you spending that day doing?
 Where are you at?
 How does it feel?